scandum/twinsort/README.md

 The primary goal is to provide a simplified alternative to [quadsort](https://github.com/scandum/quadsort).

-The algorithm is about 150 lines of sparse C code that should be relatively easy to understand.
+The algorithm is about 150 lines of sparse C code that should be relatively easy to understand and port.

 Twin swap
 ---------